 BAIPAI THAI COOKING SCHOOL

-Accredited by the Ministry of Education of Thailand, Baipai has an ideal home-style learning environment unlike other cooking schools in Bangkok.
-It is located in a wonderful serene place, away from the crowded streets of the city.
+Accredited by the Ministry of Education of Thailand, Baipai Thai has an ideal home-style learning environment unlike other cooking schools in Bangkok.
+It is located in a serene place, away from the crowded streets of the city.
 This open air school is a two-story house locally furnished with wooden decor and has a beautiful garden nearby where they grow their own vegetables.
+Yes, they get the ingredients right in their own backyard.

 BOOKING AND RESERVATIONS